jrhorn424/sharing/README.md

 user.visible_projects (user.projects + user.shared_projects)
 ```

-Implement model tests to ensure all these new methods are still working.
+Implement model tests to ensure all these new methods work as expected.

 ### User Following